NotArb/Jupiter/README.md

 #### Warnings
   - Never use NotArb files that you did not directly download from our official GitHub page.
-  - Never put private keys on shared or unesecured hosts.
+  - Never put private keys on shared or unsecured hosts.

 ## Features